intel-analytics/ipex-llm/docs/docs/whitepaper.md

    broadcast the nth partition of the updated weights
 ```

 *Figure 6.
-The “parameter synchronization” Spark job, manages the nth petition of the parameters (similar to a parameter server).*
+The “parameter synchronization” Spark job, manages the n<sup>th</sup> partition of the parameters (similar to a parameter server).*

-* **After that, each task n in the “parameter synchronization” job broadcasts the nth partition of the updated weights;** consequently, tasks in the “model forward-backward” job in the next iteration can read the latest value of all the weights before the next training step begins.
+* After that, each task *n* in the “*parameter synchronization*” job **broadcasts** the n<sup>th</sup> partition of the updated weights; consequently, tasks in the “*model forward-backward*” job in the next iteration can read the latest value of all the weights before the next training step begins.

-* **The shuffle and task-side broadcast operations described above are implemented on top of the distributed in-memory storage in Spark:** both the shuffled gradients and broadcasted weights are materialized in memory, which can be read remotely by the Spark tasks with extremely low latency.
+* The *shuffle* and *task-side broadcast* operations described above are implemented on top of the distributed **in-memory** storage in Spark: both the shuffled gradients and broadcasted weights are materialized in memory, which can be read remotely by the Spark tasks with extremely low latency.

 By implementing the AllReduce operation using primitives in Spark, BigDL provides a highly efficient “parameter server” style architecture directly on top of Big Data frameworks.
 As a result, it is demonstrated to support highly scalable distributed training on up to 256-node, as reported by Cray [35] and shown in Figure 7.